Bombus dahlbomii: Color detection

 Scientific research indicates that most bees cannot see the color red, as their photoreceptors are more sensitive to short (UV, blue, green) rather than long wavelengths of light.
 As a result, bees generally avoid red colored flowers, which are typically pollinated by birds.
-Although B. dahlbomii distinguishes colors in much the same way as other bees, it frequently visits certain species of red flowers, such as C. hookerianum, L. rosea, A. ovata and E. coccineum, that are common in South American temperate forests.
+Although B. dahlbomii distinguishes colors in much the same way as other bees, it frequently visits certain species of red flowers, such as Crinodendron hookerianum, Lapageria rosea, Asteranthera ovata and Embothrium coccineum, that are common in South American temperate forests.
 Such behavior sets B. dahlbomii apart from most other bee species that do not visit red colored flowers as frequently.
 This somewhat peculiar behavior can be attributed to B. dahlbomii's ability to rely on a specific receptor system, the L-receptor system, to perform achromatic contrast and detect and distinguish the color red.
 Research on the B. dahlbomii L-receptor receptor system has forced experts to partially change the ways they think about bumblebee light/color sensitivity.